 In accordance with the Code of Corporate Governance and pursuant to the corporate performance monitoring processes an annual Corporate Health Report is submitted to the Annual General Meeting of the Authority to enable Members to scrutinise and challenge performance.
 A Performance Management Report is also presented quarterly to the Full Authority meeting to enable ongoing performance monitoring, scrutiny and challenge.

 Information Governance

-The Authority continues to develop, implement and embed a robust information governance framework needed for the effective management and protection of information held by WYFRA.
+The Authority has developed and implemented a robust information governance framework for the effective management and protection of information held by WYFRA.